 Most commercial VPNs group dozens or even hundreds of users together under a single IP address, making it impossible to trace activity back to a single user.

 Secure browser extensions

 Your web browser is the window through which you see the internet, and it can do a lot of things, but is also vulnerable to a large number of attacks and exploits.

 Fortunately, a few browser extensions can help protect your privacy and improve security online.
 Here is a shortlist of browser extensions we recommend:

 - HTTPS Everywhere – opts for the SSL-encrypted versions of web pages whenever they are available

 - Disconnect or Privacy Badger – prevents websites from using tracking cookies and similar technologies to monitor your online behavior

 - Ad Block Plus – advertisements are a common attack vector by which to deliver malware and phishing ads to users.
 A good ad blocker can keep them at bay.

 Use strong, unique passwords.
-Use our password generator to create random, unique passwords for each of your accounts.
-Use a password manager so you don’t have to memorize them or write them down.
+Task your password generator with creating random, unique passwords for each of your accounts.
+Relying on a password manager means you don’t have to memorize them or write them down.

 Read more: Common phishing scams and how to avoid them.